Charmonium content of $\chi_{c1}(3872)$ in light-cone sum rules at twist 3: Introduction

 \section{Introduction}

 In the past, hadrons have been examined within the context of the (naive) quark model, which states that mesons are quark-antiquark bound states and baryons are color neutral bound states of three quarks.
 Currently, it is an established fact that not all hadrons fit into this picture.
 For example, some meson states are not simply two-particle (quark-antiquark) states.
-They might consist of more intricate structures, or so-called exotic states, such as meson molecules, tetraquarks, etc. There is hence no strict rule that dictates that hadron structures be restricted to naive quark model states.
-A well-known instance is $\chi_{c1}(3872)$ (or known as $X(3872)$), which has quantum numbers $J^{PC} = 1^{++}$.
-There are models that categorize $\chi_{c1}(3872)$ as a $DD^*$ molecule, whereas other models discuss both molecular and charmonium contributions to the content of $\chi_{c1}(3872)$.
-Considering the $1^{++}$ charmonium state on-mass-shell, charmonium and molecule contributions to its structure can be analyzed via QCD Sum Rules.
+They might consist of more intricate structures, or so-called exotic states, such as meson molecules, tetraquarks, etc. A well-known instance is $\chi_{c1}(3872)$ (or known as $X(3872)$), which has quantum numbers $J^{PC} = 1^{++}$.
+There are models that categorize $\chi_{c1}(3872)$ as a $DD^*$ molecule \cite{Kalashnikova_2019}, whereas other models discuss both molecular and charmonium contributions to the content of $\chi_{c1}(3872)$ \cite{Chen:2022asf,Gens:2021wyf,ramos2020molecular,zhao2021study}.
+For example, consider the following ratio, which represents the partial width of the $\chi_{c1}(3872) \to \psi(2S)\gamma$ decay — first detected via the $ B^+ \to \chi_{c1}(3872) K^+ $ process — to that of the $\chi_{c1}(3872) \to J/\psi \gamma$ decay: